Our Range of Programs at LMB

 Dharma is a Sanskrit word which has many meanings.
 For us, it mainly means the teachings of the Buddha.
 We use it often to refer to holy things, Buddhist things, and to ourselves as Dharma students.
 Have a look at the wide range of classes that LMB offers.

-- Introductory, entry level – Discovering Buddhism
+- Introductory, entry level – Buddhism in a Nutshell, Guided Meditation

 - Intermediate/advanced levels – Basic Program

 - Secular – Cultivating Compassion Training, Cultivating Emotional Balance, Non-Violent Communication, and lots more!

 - Everyday Dharma – talks and study groups on integrating dharma into daily life

 - Visiting teachers – LMB accesses the expertise of international FPMT accredited teachers to give commentary on classical Buddhist topics

 Guided Meditation: Sunday mornings, 9:30am to 10:30am

 Arrive before 9:30 to get situated for a quiet meditation on the nature of mind/awareness.
 After a quick break to stretch our legs and make any needed adjustments, we sit back down for another 15-20 minutes of contemplation on various Dharma topics – lessons taught by the Buddha and the centuries of later Buddhist masters.

 Registration is not necessary for our ongoing meditations.
 Drop-ins are welcome.
 No background required.